Saskatoon Child Support Lawyers Providing Legal Advice to Parents Navigating Child Support Issues

 - Garnishment of any federal payments you’re owed, including tax refunds

 In some cases, you could even face jail time and fines if you do not pay child support, though this is usually a last resort with child support enforcement efforts.
-You can avoid these penalties by making sure you pay the amount you were ordered to pay.
-If you’re having trouble with the amount, request a modification of the order rather than just not paying.
+You can avoid these penalties by making sure you pay the amount you agreed to pay or were ordered to pay.
+If you’re having trouble with the amount, request a variation of the order rather than just not paying.

-You should note that even if the other parent is not letting you see your child, you still need to pay child support while getting legal advice from a parenting arrangements lawyer in Saskatoon.
-At Panko Collaborative Law & Mediation, our Saskatchewan family law attorney can handle your concerns regarding child support, sole or joint decision-making, parenting arrangements, and other family law matters, so call us today for help.
+You should note that even if the other parent is not letting you see your child, you still need to pay child support while getting legal advice from a lawyer.
+At Panko Collaborative Law & Mediation,our family law practitioners can handle your concerns regarding child support, sole or joint decision-making, parenting arrangements, and other family law matters, so call us today for help.

 Do You Need to Talk to Child Support Lawyers in Saskatoon?